Cost of Living Structures

 Although differentials between areas will vary at different wage/salary levels, the changes in these differentials tend to be gradual.
 This is not the case with cost-of-living differentials.
 ERI has created a model which illustrates that individuals at different earning/spending levels may have strikingly different consumption patterns.
 For example, in a state such as Rhode Island, with graduated state income taxes, an individual at minimum wage annual earnings might effectively spend 3% of earnings on state income tax, while top earners might expend 10% on state taxes.
 Also, individuals at different earnings/spending levels will tend to spend a greater or lesser percentage of total earnings on combined effective income taxes and then a greater or lesser percentage of after-tax earnings on, for instance, consumables or housing.

-It is important to note that the original Two City Comparison table in the Geographic Assessor only reports summary cost-of-living differentials based on the rental housing market and benchmark assumptions for each earnings level; the updated Two City Comparison table in the enhanced Geographic Assessor includes cost-of-living data for both rental and home ownership scenarios (contact info.eri@erieri.com to subscribe to the enhanced Geographic Assessor).
-The Relocation Assessor was specifically designed to build relocation packages and reports rental and ownership differentials, along with itemized break-outs of the expenditure categories that can be modified by the user.
-While you should use the Geographic Assessor to set wage and salary levels based on geographic differentials, the Relocation Assessor is better suited to determine COLAs.
+It is important to note that the original Two City Comparison table only reports summary cost-of-living differentials based on the rental housing market and benchmark assumptions for each earnings level; the updated Two City Comparison table includes cost-of-living data for both rental and home ownership scenarios.
+(To upgrade your subscription of the Geographic Assessor to include the updated Two City Comparison table, contact info.eri@erieri.com.)

 Please note that an individual's annual spending level may exceed the annual salary specified (due to supplemental income from spouse, investments, etc.).
 You may wish to review the appropriate Spending Level (rather than Earnings Level) for the cost-of-living comparison.